Skip to main content

 How much does a building permit cost in Kansas City?

-A $15,000 bathroom remodel costs $114 in Kansas City.
+A $15,000 bathroom remodel runs $114 total.
 That single fee covers all trades.
-Our calculator uses the exact formula from Section 18-20.
+Our calculator uses the exact formula from Section 18-20 so you get your precise number.

 Do I need a permit to replace a water heater in Kansas City?